 HeatingSave cuts biomass fuel usage for large house in Derbyshire

 “We live in a very large house so we decided to install a biomass boiler to cut the heating costs.
-We also needed to intelligently manage how we used the heating and that is why I looked at installing a BMS system.
+We also needed to intelligently manage how we used the heating and that is why I looked at installing a Building Management System.
 I needed a BMS that would use a mixture of wired and wireless controls and sensors as it was not possible to cable all parts of the house.
 It also had to control the biomass boiler with the ability to switch on and off the heating for specific areas of the house depending upon whether these areas were being used?”
 Mr. Killingley explained to the HeatingSave reporter when asked about his decision to choose HeatingSave.
 “We looked at a few BMS systems apart from HeatingSave but no other system I have found at was able to deliver that type of functionality at a reasonable price.“ he said.

 Biomass boilers incinerate organic material such as wood pellets, wood chip and animal/waste by-products.
 Apart from cheap energy, a new Biomass system controlled by also helps you zone every room to exactly mirror the way in which you use the building.
 Fuel savings here can be in excess of 50%.
 Quite simply, HeatingSave only heats areas being used.

 The HeatingSave system also has the ability to better manage air quality reporting and managing carbon dioxide, nitrogen dioxide and volatile organic substances within the atmosphere.